JiaYee201/JiaYee201.github.io/README.md

 ## Hello everyone!
-Nice to meet you all guys. 👋
+Nice to meet you all👋

-- 👩‍💻 A year one student which is studying computer science (data enginnering) in Universiti Teknologi Malaysia(UTM)
+- 👩‍💻 A first year student studying Computer Science (Data enginnering) at Universiti Teknologi Malaysia(UTM)
-- 🎮 Sometimes playing badminton and games
+- 🧐 Currently learning Digital Logic and Discrete Structures to enhance skills
-- 💻 Master C++ programming since foundation and know of using microsoft application
+- 💻 Proficient C++ programming since foundation studies and skilled in Microsoft applications
-- 🧐 Currently learning difference type of programming techniques to master my skills
+- 📄 Developed a calculator to compute academic grades using C++ programming
+- 🎮 Enjoy playing badminton and watching drama in leisure time
-- 👯 Looking to collaborate with my team members on all project
+- 👯 Excited to collaborate with my team members on all projects
-- 📊 Aspiring to sucessful graduate from UTM and become a data analysis
+- 📊 Aspiring to graduate successfully from UTM and pursue a career as a data analyst
 - 🔗 How to connect with me?
   1) GitHub:
   2) Linkedln: